Abimbolaabbey/Vehicle-Co2-Emmision/README.md

 ## Project Background

-You volunteer for a public policy advocacy organization in Canada, and your colleague asked you to help her draft recommendations for guidelines on CO2 emissions rules.
+You volunteered for a public policy advocacy organization in Canada, and your colleague asked you to help her draft recommendations for guidelines on CO2 emissions rules.
 After researching emissions data for a wide range of Canadian vehicles, she would like you to investigate which vehicles produce lower emissions.

 ### The Data